 - Centers on teacher-created curriculum–courses written by the people who teach them

 - Emphasizes active learning, real relationships, and real-world applications of knowledge

 - Promotes college-readiness, skill development and post-secondary planning

 - Emphasizes community-building and student leadership

-- Teaching Online - All newly hired MNOHS instructors participate in this six-week teacher training course that prepares teachers for planning and delivering online instruction.
+- Teaching Online New Faculty Training – All newly hired MNOHS instructors participate in this six-week teacher training course that prepares teachers for planning and delivering online instruction.

-- Professional Learning Groups - Core teachers meet weekly in this interdisciplinary research-based workshop to discuss effective strategies in their daily teaching, and to promote literacy in the online classroom.
+- Professional Learning Groups – Core teachers meet weekly in this interdisciplinary research-based workshop to discuss effective strategies in their daily teaching, and to advance literacy and equity in the online classroom.

-- Student Intervention Team - Counselors and teachers meet weekly to implement tiered interventions and individualized support for students who are struggling.
+- Student Success and Intervention Team – Counselors and teachers meet weekly to plan and implement individualized support based on students’ strengths and needs.

 Our program, courses, and expectations of faculty are aligned to the International Association for K-12 Online Learning (iNACOL) Standards for Quality Programs, Courses, and Teaching and are evaluated annually.

 MNOHS is accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), a division of AdvancED, with four strong commendations.